Degassing of waters

 Thermal degassing

-Thermal degassing of boiler feedwater requires that the water be boiling.
-In this state, the solubility of gases in liquids lies near zero.
+Thermal degassing (pressure degassing) of boiler feedwater requires that the water be boiling.
 The mixture of condensate and fresh water is fed into the degassing dome at the top.
 Heating up to the boiling temperature occurs with heating steam, which flows into the degassing unit at the bottom and flows upward against the current.
 The gases driven out as a result are lead away with the exhaust vapours via the exhaust vapour outlet in the degassing dome.
 The degassed water is collected in the feedwater tank.

 Thermal degassing occurs at temperatures just above 100°C and operating pressures around 0.2 to 0.3 bar.
 Thus an oxygen content under 0.02 mg O2/l and a carbon dioxide content of less than 1 mg CO2/l are possible in the feedwater.